HEPData/hepdata_lib/README.md

-# hepdata_lib_project
+# hepdata_lib
-Discussion and tasks for improving hepdata_lib
+Library for getting your data into HEPData